fedluc/qupled/README.md

 ## Running

-Given a state point defined via the quantum degeneracy parameter (Theta) and via the quantum coupling parameter (r<sub>s</sub>), SLTS computes the static structure factor with the following procedure:
+Given a state point defined via the quantum degeneracy parameter (&theta;) and via the quantum coupling parameter (r<sub>s</sub>), SLTS computes the static structure factor with the following procedure:

 * For the classical schemes (STLS, STLS-HNC, STLS-IET)
   * The chemical potential is determined from the normalization condition for the Fermi-Dirac distribution function which is solved with a bisection method